COLOMBIA FINCA LAS CRUCES

 To give a little more context about why we're so excited about this new partnership, we sat down with Esnayder and discussed all things coffee farming - the challenges facing producers in his region, his dual lives in London and Colombia, and his plans for the future of Finca Las Cruces.
 To learn more about the relationship between farmer and roaster, read our blog and interview.

-We think all of our coffees taste great no matter how you prepare them, but here are our favourite brew methods for this coffee:
+We think all of our coffees taste great no matter how you prepare them.
+Check out our Brew Guides for suggested recipes, top tips, and more.

 ABOUT FINCA LAS CRUCES